 Add Voice to that Broadband

 Voice is a key part of service bundles, helping to enhance ARPU and subscriber loyalty.
-Globally, single player services have plateaued and it’s all about the double-play and triple-play bundle.
-Leveraging that LTE fixed broadband service, MNOs can address demand for low-cost voice services for homes and businesses.
+Globally, single-player services have plateaued and it’s all about the double-play and triple-play bundle.
+Leveraging that LTE fixed broadband service, MNOs can address the demand for low-cost voice services for homes and businesses.
 In competitive markets, MNOs with a solo broadband play are at a disadvantage compared to telcos and cable operators in that same region, so voice protects their overall push into fixed services.

 As an example, one of our customers that launched voice for the first time on their broadband offering saw a positive impact in overall subscriber take rates.
-The addition of VoIP services reduced the number of customer cancellations that take place between signup and install by 90%.
+The addition of VoIP services reduced the number of customer cancellations that take place between signup and installation by 90%.

 We believe that voice services remain essential and mobile service providers can add more revenue to their LTE endeavors with fixed VoIP services and capture portions of the $80 billion fixed voice services market in North America.
-Thesenew services include residential VoIP, hosted business VoIP and SIP trunking.
-These services can also be extended via softclients/apps to smart phones, tablets and PCs.
+These new services include residential VoIP, hosted business VoIP and SIP trunking.
+These services can also be extended via soft clients/apps to smartphones, tablets, and PCs.

 However, the traditional build-it-and-they-will-come approach of VoIP presents a risky and lopsided business case calling for high capital expenditures and operational costs including equipment maintenance and operations and support staff.
 That cost remains even if subscriber take rates do not match forecasts.
 This gives MNOs pause even as the incremental revenue beckons.

-iGR’s Iain Gillot recently stated in a webinar (archived here) that “RSOs need alternative operating solutions for LTE” as the traditional model will not work due to the overall high CAPEX and OPEX.
+iGR’s Iain Gillot recently stated in a webinar that “RSOs need alternative operating solutions for LTE” as the traditional model will not work due to the overall high CAPEX and OPEX.
 He argues that more hosting and virtualizing is required for these MNOs to thrive.

-We agree with that that sentiment and believe it applies to services running over LTE as well.
+We agree with that sentiment and believe it applies to services running over LTE as well.
 Alianza has delivered a hosted solution for fixed and cable providers since 2009.
-Our new fixed VoLTE solution is built on that proven Cloud Voice Platform and leverages more than four years of experience delivering VoIP over WiMAX, satellite and fixed broadband.
+Our new fixed VoLTE solution is built on that proven Cloud Voice Platform and leverages more than four years of experience delivering VoIP over WiMAX, satellite, and fixed broadband.
 Alianza hosts and manages the entire solution, allowing service providers to cloud source VoIP instead of building and running a voice network.
 Employing a SaaS-based model, Alianza eliminates capital expenditures and provides a clear business case for VoIP over fixed LTE.

 While mobile VoLTE is on the horizon, fixed VoLTE or VoIP—and that incremental revenue opportunity—need not be.
 Cloud voice platforms provide an easy path to add revenue and deliver a double-play VoIP and broadband bundle to customers.
-The old way of building a network and justifying that investment over a five to ten year period does not make sense.
+The old way of building a network and justifying that investment over a five to ten-year period does not make sense.
 The cloud maximizes net margin contribution starting with customer number one and assures profitability at the outset.